rodneyosodo/africastalking-eris-devkit-playground/arduino/arduino.md

 The crystal oscillator helps Eris Dev kit in dealing with time issues.

-### 5. Arduino Reset
+### 5. Reset

 You can reset your Eris Dev kit, i.e., start your program from the beginning.
 You can reset the board by using the reset button on the board.
 When you reset the board while in BOOT 0 the code that was initially there will start to run.
-If you reset in BOOT 1 the code will be erase ready to receive new code.
+If you reset in BOOT 1 the code will be erased ready to receive new code.

 ### 6. Pins